-Under the Convention Between Canada and the United States of America with Respect to Taxes on Income and on Capital, you can claim a deduction equal to 15% of the U.S. Social Security benefits included in your income.
+Under the tax treaty between Canada and the United States, you can claim a deduction equal to 15% of the U.S. Social Security benefits included in your income.

 The 50% deduction also applies if you received benefits as a surviving spouse and all of the following conditions are met:

 - The deceased was your spouse immediately before his or her death.

 - The deceased was resident in Canada throughout the period beginning before January 1, 1996, and ending immediately before his or her death, and received U.S. Social Security benefits every year during that period.